Here’s an interesting question from the mail bag.

 The first observation I would make is that you can’t necessarily equate practice time to playing in the state championship.
-It could simply be that those schools have a higher level of talent in their program than everyone else.
+It could simply be that those schools have a higher level of talent in their program than everyone else and/or other advantages.
 This sort of analysis is fairly common.
-Winning Team does [insert whatever it is they do] so everyone else starts doing it too because they think that’s the reason for the success when it might have little or nothing to do with it.
+Winning Team does [insert whatever it is they do], so everyone else starts doing it too because they think that’s the reason for the success when it might have little or nothing to do with it.
 In other words, beware of false causalities.

 Now, getting to the question of optimal practice length…